jeyenthi90/Sentiment-Analysis-of-IMDB-Movie-Reviews/README.md

   Various techniques: Logistic Regression, Naive Bayes and Support Vector Machines were tried to analyze data and evaluate the best perdictive power for Sentiment Analysis

+  Major Dependencies:
-  Major Dependencies: NLTK, wordcloud and other library packages as listed in Python Notebook
+    NLTK, wordcloud and other library packages as listed in Python Notebook

+    One jpg image file for creation of WordCloud if necessary